coolsnady/hcexplorer/README.md

 cp sample-hxdata.conf hxdata.conf
 ```

-Then edit hxdata.conf with your dcrd RPC settings.
+Then edit hxdata.conf with your hxd RPC settings.
 After you are finished, move
 hxdata.conf to the `appdata` folder (default is `~/.hxdata` on Linux,
 `%localappdata%\Dcrdata` on Windows).
 See the output of `hxdata --help` for a list
 of all options and their default values.